 6.5km Active Families – 9:15am

-For safety reasons pets, rollerblades, skateboards and bicycles are not permitted on the course.
+For health and safety reasons pets, rollerblades, skateboards, electric scooters and bicycles are not permitted on the course.

-Yes, but only for participants aged 12 and under in the Active Families category– for safety reasons, those participating with a push scooter are required to start at the back of the pack, must wear a helmet and be accompanied by an adult at all times.
+Yes, but only for participants aged 12 and under in the Active Families category– for health and safety reasons, those participating with a push scooter are required to start at the back of the pack, must always wear a helmet and be accompanied by an adult.
+We require any children registered in this category, to have their emergency contact information written on the back of their bib should they get separated from their parent or guardian.

 Yes – however for safety reasons, those participating with a buggy in any of the non-buggy walk events are requested to start towards the back of the pack.